-Although the Graduate School of Business is within the Faculty of Commerce, admission to the Master of Business Administration programme and to the Diploma in Administration programme is not restricted to graduates in commerce and economics.
+Although the Graduate School of Business is within the Faculty of Commerce, admission to the Master of Business Administration programme and to the Diploma in Administration programme is not restricted to nor intended primarily for graduates in commerce and economics.
 The conditions for both awards permit graduates of any Faculty to apply for admission to these programmes.